 When You Arrive

 A research staff member will greet you at the door and escort you to the lab.
 The staff member will explain the study and answer any questions you may have.
-You and your child will be given a form to formally consent to participate in the study.
+You (and your child) will be given a form to formally consent to participate in the study.

 Please note that a parent or legal guardian must accompany child participants to their research appointment.
+If a parent or legal guardian cannot accompany their child, please contact lab staff in advance to make special arrangements for reviewing paperwork.

 During the Visit